rickstaa/warnings-discord-bot/README.md

   - **keywords**: An array of strings.
 The bot will monitor chat messages for these keywords.
   - **warning_message**: A string that defines the warning message the bot will send when a chat message matches the keywords.
   - **external_link_required**: A boolean value.
 If set to `true`, the bot will only issue a warning if the message contains both the specified keywords and an external link.
+  - **excluded_roles**: An array of strings.
+If specified, the bot will not issue a warning if the message author has at least one of the roles in this list.
   - **required_roles**: An array of strings.
 If specified, the bot will only issue a warning if the message author has at least one of the roles in this list.

 Please note that all string comparisons performed by the bot are case-insensitive.